pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 ```

 Now access http://CONCOURSE_HOSTNAME:8080 in your browser and login with the username `test` and the password `test`.

+*NOTE: As this is just a workshop there is no https access configured.*

 ![concourse web interface](/img/concourse-web.jpg)